 Other standard equipment across the range includes cruise control, electric windows, and air conditioning is included on all models apart from the basic-specification LX.
 Options can include rear parking sensors, alloy wheels and front fog lights.

-Standard equipment includes a CD stereo, electric front windows, and remote central locking.
+Standard equipment is good and features things like electric front windows, and remote central locking.
 Keep an eye out for used Renault Twingo models with Dynamique, GT, Gordini and I-Music trim as these can have air conditioning and added features such as cruise control.

 The luxury feel of the 308 is accentuated by generous proportions, which mean there's more than plenty of room for 5 adults and headroom aplenty.
 The ride is refined, with generally little wind or road noise getting in to the cabin - whilst engine noise even on diesel models is whisper quiet.

 The elevated passenger space also means there's plenty of room for five adults.
 Boot space is also impressive, standing at 455 litres with the rear seats pushed forwards, which is enough for three of four large suitcases.
-Plus, as it's based on the Clio it comes with a range of tried and tested engines and solid underpinnings which means although it's a relatively new model, the reliability of the Captur should be proven.
+Plus, as it's based on the Clio it comes with a range of tried and tested engines.

-A used Renault Captur also comes with a high level of standard kit, including mp3 connectivity, a cruise control and speed limiter function, and alloy wheels.
-If it's a Sat-Nav you're after then the Dynamique MediaNav trim has satellite navigation integrated in to the centre console.
+The Captur also offers a high level of standard kit, including mp3 connectivity, cruise control and alloy wheels.